How much better would your business be if you had a predictable and consistent way to generate new leads and clients?

 4. Request recommendations for your current position

-When people are deciding with whom to do business, they are often swayed by the decision’s others have made.
-That means the more recommendations you have, the better, especially quality recommendations.
+When people are deciding with whom to do business, they are often swayed by the decision’s others have made, so the more recommendations you have, the better.

 The key to getting recommendations is to strike when the iron is hot.